zacfukuda/minamoto/README.md

 The variables of media queries are defined in `src/stylus/config/variable.styl`.

 ### Grid
-The grid of this themes is mostly based on [Bootstrap](https://getbootstrap.com/docs/4.0/layout/grid/).
+The grid of this theme is mostly based on [Bootstrap](https://getbootstrap.com/docs/4.0/layout/grid/).

 - **32px Gutter**<br>
 The biggest difference is gutter width: 32px not 30px, giving 16px padding to each side of column.